 Gary Numan always cited Ultravox as a major inspiration, and when he was asked why he felt the original line up featuring John Foxx never got the recognition they deserved, he suggested it may have been because 'they didn't get the look right'.
 Gary Numan had both a number one album and single at the ripe old age of 21, and clearly understood the power of imagery.
 Changing his name from Gary Webb to Gary Numan was as inspired as his icy stage presence and exotic outfits.
 He clearly knew his stuff, as did a certain Midge Ure who took over from John Foxx on lead vocals, and transformed Ultravox's image with tremendous success in the eighties.
 Clearly sound and vision work together in harmony.

 Many other great band names have fascinating origins and mythologies underpinning them, and none more so than the Rolling Stones.
-The story of their name, as explained by Mick and Keith, was that when Brian Jones was on the phone and landed their first gig in London, they also landed a major problem, they didn't have a name for their band to perform under.
+The story of their name, as once reiterated by Mick and Keith, was that when Brian Jones was on the phone and landed their first gig in London, they also landed a major problem, they didn't have a name for their band to perform under.
 In something of a panic, Jones apparently looked around the room for inspiration only to spot a Muddy Waters album with the song 'Rolling Stone' featured on the track listing, and the rest of course is musical history.

 The reggae band UB40 provide another interesting story as they were all unemployed and living off benefits when they came up with their name.
 For all those of you not from the UK, the name UB40 refers to the identity card each member had to present to the unemployment office in order to claim their social security benefits.
 Talk about rags to riches, from miserable dreamers to multimillionaires courtesy of an unemployment card and a handful of decent tunes.